sammancoaching/website/_learning_hours/test_doubles/mocking_dependencies.md

 ### Concept - Mocks
 Instead of launching straight into the theory, first get them to review the [SingleSignOn](https://github.com/emilybache/Single-Sign-On-Kata) code and existing test.
 The test is slow and unreliable.
 How could you redesign it to make it faster and more reliable?

-Hopefully they will realize a test double would help here, but probably they will suggest replacing the AuthenticationGateway with a stub.
+Hopefully they will realize a test double would help here, and they might suggest replacing the AuthenticationGateway with a stub.
 That would work, but is a little bit indirect.
 Another way to do it is to replace the SingleSignOnRegistry with a mock.
-That makes the test setup a little simpler.
+That makes the test setup a little simpler, and the test faster.

 Go through what a mock is and how it is different from a Stub.
 You could also mention the difference between a Mock and a Spy.